Measurement of the Higgs boson production in association with top quarks in multilepton final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Introduction

 The \ttH process was observed with a partial dataset of the LHC Run~2 by both ATLAS~\cite{HIGG-2018-13} and CMS~\cite{CMS-HIG-17-035} using a combination of different channels.
 Measurements of \ttH at $\sqrt{s}=13$~\TeV with the full Run-2 dataset, including $CP$ interpretations, exist from ATLAS and CMS in the $H \to \gamma\gamma$ channel~\cite{HIGG-2019-01,HIGG-2020-16,CMS-HIG-19-015,CMS-HIG-19-013}, the $\hzzstar \to 4\ell$ channel~\cite{HIGG-2018-28,CMS-HIG-19-009}, the \htt channel~\cite{HIGG-2022-07}, and the $H \to b\bar{b}$ channel~\cite{HIGG-2020-03,HIGG-2020-24,CMS-HIG-19-011}.
 In multilepton final states (with several light or $\tau$-leptons originating from both the decays of the Higgs boson and the top quarks), measurements of the inclusive \ttH production \xs have been performed at $\sqrt{s}=13$~\tev\ by ATLAS~\cite{HIGG-2017-02} and CMS~\cite{CMS-HIG-19-008} using datasets corresponding to a luminosity of 36~fb$^{-1}$ and 137~fb$^{-1}$, and reporting a signal strength\footnote{The signal strength is defined as the ratio of the measured cross-section to the SM cross-section.
 Uncertainties on both the measurement and the prediction are included.} of $\mu_{\ttH} = 1.6^{+0.5}_{-0.4}$ and $\mu_{\ttH} = 0.92^{+0.26}_{-0.23}$ respectively.
 A search for $CP$ violation in \ttH and \tH was also performed by CMS using the same dataset~\cite{CMS-HIG-21-006}.
 The \tH process has been searched for by both ATLAS~\cite{HIGG-2020-16,HIGP-2024-03} and CMS~\cite{CMS-HIG-19-011,CMS-HIG-19-008} in the $H \to \gamma\gamma$, $H \to b\bar{b}$ and multilepton channels with the full Run-2 dataset.
 The measured signal strengths by ATLAS are $\mu_{\tH} = 3^{+4}_{-3}$ in $H \to \gamma\gamma$, $\mu_{\tH} = 8.1\pm3.3$ combining the $H \to b\bar{b}$ and multilepton channels, and $\mu_{\tH} = 5.7^{+4.1}_{-4.0}$ by CMS in the multilepton channel.
 All those results are compatible with, but slightly above the SM prediction.

 This paper describes measurements of the inclusive \ttH production \xs, and of the differential \ttH production cross-section as a function of the Higgs boson transverse momentum (\pTH), as well as an interpretation of the $CP$ nature of the Higgs boson, using a dataset corresponding to an integrated luminosity of 140~fb$^{-1}$ collected with the ATLAS detector at a centre-of-mass energy $\sqrt{s}$=13~\TeV during the LHC Run~2 (2015--2018).
 A simultaneous measurement of the \ttH and \tH signal strengths is also presented.
 At the LHC, \tH production occurs via three modes: $tHqb$ ($t$-channel), $tWH$, and $s$-channel.
 This analysis focuses on $tHqb$, which has a larger cross-section and is easier to distinguish from \ttH than $tWH$.
 The $s$-channel has a very low cross-section and is neglected.
+Examples of Feynman diagrams for both \ttH and $tHqb$ production are shown in Figure~\ref{fig:susyfeynman}.

 In addition to the increased size of the analysed dataset, this measurement features significant improvements over the previous publication based on 36~fb$^{-1}$~\cite{HIGG-2017-02}, benefitting from improved jet flavour tagging and lepton identification, a better understanding of the dominant backgrounds \ttW and \ttZ from dedicated measurements~\cite{TOPQ-2019-30,TOPQ-2020-20}, a new simulation and a new systematic uncertainty model; besides, an improved photon conversion rejection is used and the main backgrounds estimation relies on \textit{in situ} normalisation.